Fall 2015 Interviews

-In fall 2015, graduate students in the Oral History: Theory and Methods class at Loyola University Chicago conducted several interviews with current and former residents of Chrysler Village and the surrounding area to learn more about the subdivision’s historic value and what it has meant to the community over the years.
+In fall 2015, graduate students in the Oral History: Theory and Methods class at Loyola University Chicago conducted interviews with current and former residents of Chrysler Village and the surrounding area to learn more about the subdivision’s historic value and what it has meant to the community over the years.
 The interviews below each contain the biographical information of the interviewee, the transcript of the interview, and the audio recording of the interview.
-Click on the names of the interviewees to listen to their Chrysler Village stories!
+Click on the names of the interviewees to learn more and listen to their Chrysler Village stories!

 Brandon Barr is a teacher in the area and has been integral in getting area students involved in the Chrysler Village History Project.
 In his interview, he describes his upbringing and the appeal of Chrysler Village to young professionals.